-Management Information Systems:

-Traditional business and commercial applications of information systems.
+Management Information Systems Traditional business and commercial applications of information systems.

-Į Acct 610 Internal Auditing Concepts and Procedures or ι Acct 615 Concepts of Strategic Cost Analysis Fin 624 Financial Management Į HRM 601 Organizational Behavior or ι HRM 655 Theory and Research in Organizational Behavior Į Mrkt 631 Market Planning and Analysis or ι Mrkt 632 Marketing Strategy for Technology-Based Organizations

-Electronic Enterprise Design:
+6 credits from: Acct 610

+HRM 601

+Internal Auditing Concepts and Procedures

+Acct 615 Concepts of Strategic Cost Analysis

+Fin 624 Financial Management

+Organizational Behavior

+or

+HRM 655 Theory and Research in Organizational Behavior

+Mrkt 631 Market Planning and Analysis

+or

+Mrkt 632 Marketing Strategy for Technology-Based Organizations

+^{} Students who have taken CIS 455 as an undergraduate are not required to take CIS 679 and may substitute an elective CIS course.

-The use of information systems methodologies and methods for redesigning organizations employing modern information technology and concepts.
+Electronic Enterprise DesignThe use of information systems methodologies and methods for redesigning organizations employing modern information technology and concepts.

-6 credits s from:
+6 credits from:

+'''

 CIS 676 Requirements Engineering

 CIS 634 Information Retrieval

-s CIS 684 Business Process Innovation or
+CIS 684 Business Process Innovation

+or

-ι CIS 762 Computerized Information Systems for Planning and Forecasting
+CIS 762 Computerized Information Systems for Planning and Forecasting

-Multimedia Communication:
+'''

-Use of multimedia data with regard to development, presentation, utilization and understanding by individuals and organizations.
+Multimedia CommunicationUse of multimedia data with regard to development, presentation, utilization and understanding by individuals and organizations.

+6 credits from:

-Eng 604 Communication Theory Eng 605 Document Design and Electronic Publishing Eng 610 Creating Hypertext Projects: A Task-Oriented Approach Eng 613 Multimedia Presentations
+Eng 604 Communication Theory Eng 605 Document Design and Electronic Publishing Eng 610 Creating Hypertext Projects: A Task-Oriented Approach Eng 613 Multimedia Presentations Biomedical Informatics Application of information systems in the biomedical and health areas.

-Biomedical Informatics:

-Application of information systems in the biomedical and health areas.
 Biomedical informatics is also available as a master's and a doctoral degree.
 See "Biomedical Informatics" in the Degree Programs section of this catalog.
+6 credits from: